syl20bnr/spacemacs-elpa-mirror/melpa/pcmpl-pip-readme.txt

-Pcomplete for pip.
+Pcomplete for python and pip.
-Based on pip 1.5.6 docs.
+Based on pip 9.0.1 docs.